SeanKilleen/seankilleen.github.io/_posts/2024-02-03-my-current-approach-to-software-delivery.md

 There are things we do over and over again as a team/organization.
 The more of those loops we complete and improve upon, the faster we'll deliver great impact and adapt where needed.
 Whenever we shrink one of these loops, it's like compound interest thst makes us better over time.

-Almost everything below is an extension of this principle.
+Much of what is below is an extension of this principle.

 ## Question Everything.
 Especially Me.